rain3ways/linux-upskill/notes/day-5.md

-# Day Day 5 - More or less
+# Day 5 - More or less

 ## Objectives
 - Gain a quick understanding of essential Linux topics: tab completion, command history, reading dot files, customizing the prompt, and viewing files with `more` and `less`.